 Reminders of Poland's long history of conquest and oppression are prevalent throughout the country.
 Poland's many historical sites are a main draw for visitors.
 The magnificent gothic castle at Malbork was built by the Order of the Teutonic Knights in the 13th century and served as the capital of the Order for 150 years.
 The Monastery of Jasna Góra houses one of the most revered icons of the Virgin Mary—the Black Madonna of Częstochowa, which is credited with numerous miracles.
 Outside of Krakow, reminders of Poland's tragic history during Nazi occupation can be seen at the Auschwitz-Birkenau State Museum in Auschwitz.

-Modern meets past
+Present meets past

 Poland is not just about cities and history.
 The country is also host to beautiful landscapes such as the Masurian Lake district, filled with lakes, rivers and rolling hills.
 Białowiński National Park runs along the coast and features unique scenery of lakes, meadows, bogs and sand dunes.
 The Białowieża National Park is host to hundreds of European bison and one of the largest remaining sections of primeval forest in Europe.